sarahtanja/lab-book/_posts/2023-01-31-committee-no1.md

 What are the effects of the combined stressors of ocean plastic pollution and ocean heat waves on a coral microbiome and transcriptome?
 {: .notice--primary}

+Global & local stressors

+how does heat impact hormone function

 ### 'Pilot' Experiments